peter-mount/uktransport/README.md

 Instructions on how to use this image will appear in the wiki.

-Currently this image supports the amd64 & arm64v8 architectures with arm32v7 (a.k.a.
-Raspberry PI 3B, 3B+ & 3A) in the near future once the dependent projects are updated to support that architecture.
+Currently this image supports the amd64, arm64v8 & arm32v7 (a.k.a.
+Raspberry PI 3B, 3B+ & 3A) architectures.

 ## Data retrieval commands